-The following is a guest post by Hannah Henderson, a travel blogger at HH Lifestyle Travel and itinerary planner based in Edinburgh, Scotland & the Vienne, France.
+The following Rome in 2 days itinerary is a guest post by Hannah Henderson, a travel blogger at HH Lifestyle Travel and itinerary planner based in Edinburgh, Scotland & the Vienne, France.
 An avid foodie and photographer, Hannah’s travels usually involve large doses of art, culture, and people-watching from cafés.

 Rome is delicious.
 And I don’t just mean the food.
 From the rich history to the exuberant language and the warmth of the people – Rome is delicious.
 The juxtaposition between the ancient ruins and the modern city is something to behold.
 Around every corner is architecture to be in awe of, monuments to gaze at, and restaurants to dine in.
 Rome is a feast for the eyes, as much as it is a feast for the belly.
 Rome can be crowded and overwhelming, especially in the heat, but take your time and enjoy the laid-back foodie culture – Rome will capture your heart.

 What to do in Rome in 2 days

 Rome in two days is a challenge, but it’s doable if all you have to spare is 2 days in your Italian itinerary.
 It’s one of the most historical cities in the world, and one we hear about so much, that when you first visit Rome it can be hard to take in that you’re even there!
 I’d recommend at least four days to really see Rome, but here’s a plan for 2 days in Rome to get you started at the very least!

 Take a wander